Tarbosaurus: Paleoenvironment

+Nemegt Formation

 The vast majority of known Tarbosaurus fossils were recovered from the Nemegt Formation in the Gobi Desert of southern Mongolia.
-This geologic formation has never been dated radiometrically, but the fauna present in the fossil record indicate it was probably deposited during the early Maastrichtian stage, at the near end of the Late Cretaceous about 70 million years ago.
-The Subashi Formation, in which Shanshanosaurus remains were discovered, is also Maastrichtian in age.
+This geologic formation has never been dated radiometrically, but the fauna present in the fossil record indicate it was probably deposited during the early Maastrichtian stage at the near end of the Late Cretaceous, about 70 million years ago.

 Tarbosaurus is found chiefly in the Nemegt Formation, whose sediments preserve large river channels and soil deposits that indicate a far more humid climate than those suggested by the underlying Barun Goyot and Djadochta Formations.
 However, caliche deposits indicate at least periodic droughts.
 Sediment was deposited in the channels and floodplains of large rivers.
-The rock facies of this formation suggest the presence of mudflats, and shallow lakes.
+The rock facies of this formation suggest the presence of mudflats and shallow lakes.
 Sediments also indicate that there existed a rich habitat, offering diverse food in abundant amounts that could sustain massive Cretaceous dinosaurs.

-Fossils of an unidentified tyrannosaur from the older Djadochta Formation, which closely resemble those of Tarbosaurus, may indicate that it also lived at an earlier time and in a more arid ecosystem than that of the Nemegt.
+The area would have been semi-arid during certain times of the year.
+The environment was likely dominated by Araucarian conifer forests, which also contained ginkgos, reed grasses, fagalean trees, cycad-like plants, sycamores (plane trees), bald cypresses, katsura relatives, pondweeds, tupelos, duckweeds, lotuses, and sedges.

-Occasional mollusk fossils are found, as well as a variety of other aquatic animals like fish and turtles.
+Occasional mollusk fossils are found, as well as a variety of other aquatic animals, such as fish and turtles.
 Crocodilians included several species of Paralligator, a genus with teeth adapted for crushing shells.
-Mammal fossils are exceedingly rare in the Nemegt Formation, but many birds have been found, including the enantiornithine Gurilynia and the hesperornithiform Judinornis, as well as Teviornis, an early representative of the still-existing Anseriformes (waterfowl).
-Scientists have described many dinosaurs from the Nemegt Formation, including the ankylosaurid Saichania, and pachycephalosaur Prenocephale.
-By far the largest predator known from the formation, adult Tarbosaurus most likely preyed upon large hadrosaurs such as Saurolophus and Barsboldia, or sauropods such as Nemegtosaurus, and Opisthocoelicaudia.
-Adults would have received little competition from small theropods such as the small tyrannosaurid Alioramus, troodontids (Borogovia, Tochisaurus, Zanabazar), oviraptorosaurs (Elmisaurus, Nemegtomaia, Rinchenia) or Bagaraatan, sometimes considered a basal tyrannosauroid.
-Other theropods, like the gigantic Therizinosaurus, might have been herbivorous, and ornithomimosaurs such as Anserimimus, Gallimimus, and gigantic Deinocheirus might have been omnivores that only took small prey and were therefore no competition for Tarbosaurus.
-However, as in other large tyrannosaurids as well as modern Komodo dragons, juveniles and subadult Tarbosaurus would have filled niches between the massive adults and these smaller theropods.
+Mammal fossils are exceedingly rare in the Nemegt Formation, but many birds have been found, including the enantiornithine Gurilynia and the hesperornithiform Judinornis, as well as Teviornis, an early representative of the still-existing Anseriformes.
+Scientists have described many dinosaurs from the Nemegt Formation, including the ankylosaurids Tarchia and Saichania and the pachycephalosaur Prenocephale.

+By far the largest predator known from the formation, adult Tarbosaurus most likely preyed upon large hadrosaurs, such as Saurolophus and Barsboldia, or sauropods, such as Nemegtosaurus and Opisthocoelicaudia.
+Adults would have received little competition from small theropods, such as the small tyrannosaurid Alioramus, troodontids (Borogovia, Tochisaurus, Zanabazar), oviraptorosaurs (Elmisaurus, Nemegtomaia, Rinchenia) or Bagaraatan, sometimes considered a basal tyrannosauroid.
+Other theropods, like the gigantic Therizinosaurus, might have been herbivorous and ornithomimosaurs, such as Anserimimus, Gallimimus, and gigantic Deinocheirus might have been omnivores that only took small prey and were therefore no competition for Tarbosaurus.
+However, as in other large tyrannosaurids, as well as modern Komodo dragons, juveniles and subadult Tarbosaurus would have filled niches between the massive adults and these smaller theropods.

+Subashi Formation

+The Subashi Formation, in which Shanshanosaurus remains were discovered, dates to both the Campanian and Maastrichtian stages.